 Rakia Clark is an executive editor at Mariner Books, an imprint of HarperCollins Publishers.
 She acquires serious, literary and narrative nonfiction; and gorgeously written, plot-driven novels and short story collections.
 Big emotions and topical subjects are a plus.
 Rakia often works with journalists and thought leaders writing about current events, public intellectuals and culture critics telling the world about itself, biographies of legendary figures, and some history, especially when there are obvious ties to the present day.
 In all cases, she looks for writers who have something to say.

 Before Beacon Press, Rakia held editorial positions at HarperCollins, Viking Penguin, and Kensington.
 She freelanced for six years, as well.

 Rakia is a proud graduate of Haverford College and the Columbia Publishing Course, where she was an AOL Time Warner Scholar.
-Follow her musings on Twitter @rakiathegreat.
+Follow her musings and publishing evangelism on Twitter and Instagram.

 2021 - present